Geospatial-AI-DE/georapid-py/docs/source/usage.rst

 Creating clients
 ----------------

-To authorize against the endpoints being hosted on Rapid API you need to use your own Rapid API Key.
+To authorize against the endpoints being hosted on Rapid API you need to use your own Rapid API key.
-The default client factory reads the API key from an environment variable named 'x-rapidapi-key'.
+The default client factory reads the API key from an environment variable named 'x_rapidapi_key'.

 Creating a client for a specific host, you can use the following function: